-The prize was awarded first time at the July 2014 conference in St. Augustine, Florida, USA.
+The prize was awarded first time at the July 2014 conference of the IPHS in St. Augustine, Florida, USA.
 The prize was awarded to Ammon, Francesca Russello (2012) Culture of Clearance: Waging War on the Landscape in Post-war America.
 Yale University.

-Doctoral dissertations completed during 2014 and 2015 are eligible.
+Doctoral dissertations completed during 2016 and 2017 are eligible.
 Self-nominations or nominations from dissertation advisors (on behalf of their students) are welcomed.
-The award winner will receive free conference registration for the 2016 conference in Delft and a $100 prize.
+The award winner will receive free conference registration for the 18 IPHS Conference in Yokohama and a $ 300 prize.
 All submissions must include the dissertation in single file PDF format, a brief biography of the student with full contact details, identification of the main academic advisor(s) also with contact details, and a letter of affirmation by the dissertation advisor (or some other official university documentation) that the dissertation was completed and successfully passed/defended in the eligibility period.

 Submissions deadline is February 28, 2018.
 Please submit your nomination to: firstname.lastname@example.org